On this page

 Tax deductions for a home-based business

 There are two types of deductible expenses, running and occupancy expenses.
-The Australian Tax Office (ATO) allows you to claim two these two types of expenses normally associated with running your home.
+The Australian Tax Office (ATO) allows you to claim these two types of expenses normally associated with running your home.
 If you set aside a specific work area then you can claim both.
 If you haven't set aside an area just for the business, then you can only claim running expenses.

 The ATO website has a range of online guides and calculators to assist small businesses with their tax obligations.